glynnforrest/salt-mode/README.md

 ### State documentation

-Use `salt-open-doc` to browse the documentation of the state module at point.
+Use `salt-mode-browse-doc` to browse the documentation of the state module at point.

 When run with a prefix argument, prompt for the state module to use.